isomerpages/moe-scgs/_ndlp/NDLP @ SCGS.md

 As part of the NDLP, we will be encouraging our _kim geks_ to follow this set of guidelines on the safe and responsible practices of PLD use, to support daily teaching and learning in school.

-Updated as of 20 August 2021
+Updated as of 12 October 2022